APPLY TO MESSIAH

 • The inclusion of a particular work in the Murray Library collection does not imply university endorsement of any portion or all of the content of that work.

-• The work should be integral to the instructional program, providing a resource that is judged to be important for teaching the university curriculum.
+• The work should be integral to the instructional program, providing a resource that is judged to be important for teaching the university curriculum or co-curriculum.

 • The work shall be judged to be worthy of serious study and scholarly reflection.